Zoey 101: Development

 In 2002, Dan Schneider first had Jamie Lynn Spears audition for him at the age of 11 years old, after an executive at Nickelodeon asked if he would like to meet with Britney Spears' sister.
-At the time All That had just revamped its cast, and he knew that casting Britney's younger sister "would bring a lot of attention to 'All That,' and it would be a good thing.
+At this time, All That had just revamped its cast, and he knew that casting Britney's younger sister "would bring a lot of attention to 'All That,' and it would be a good thing.
 [He] was just hoping she'd be good."
 On September 21, 2002, Jamie Spears, as she was originally credited, made her debut on Nickelodeon in the premiere of Season 8 of All That.
 Midway through Season 9, in late 2003, Schneider had a meeting with another executive at the network who wanted to know if Schneider had any ideas for a spin-off series that could be built around Spears, like how Kenan & Kel, The Amanda Show, and The Nick Cannon Show were built around their stars.
-According to Schneider, the show was completely "custom made" for Jamie Lynn, and her mother Lynne, "had a lot of input."
+According to Schneider, the show was completely "custom made" for Jamie Lynn, and her mother Lynne "had a lot of input."

 In August 2003, Spears officially signed a development deal with Nickelodeon in which she would star as the protagonist in her own scripted television series that would air on the network.
-Spears stated that she can still vividly recall her first meeting to talk about the show, if only for the setting: Houston’s in Santa Monica, her favorite at the time.
+Spears stated that she can still vividly recall her first meeting to talk about this show, if only for the setting: Houston's in Santa Monica, her favorite at the time.
 "We had dinner, and we talked about what Zoey should be like," she says.
 "I just remember it being really important to me that Zoey had a tomboy side to her because that's who I was.
 I was 11 or 12 years old, so I didn't really have much opinion [on the business side] but I definitely wanted her to be very strong and confident.
 I do remember that."

 Casting

-As show began casting, Paul Butcher was hired to play opposite Zoey as her younger brother Dustin Brooks.
+As the show began casting, Paul Butcher was hired to play opposite Zoey as her younger brother Dustin Brooks.
 Actress Erin Sanders had auditioned for Nicole, the part of Zoey's best-friend and roommate, but the role was eventually offered to Alexa Nikolas.
 Keeping Sanders in mind, Schneider created the character of Quinn Pensky just for her.
-Sean Flynn, grandson of popular Classical Hollywood cinema film star Errol Flynn, was hired to play Zoey's will-they-won't-they love interest Chase Matthews.
+Sean Flynn was hired to play Zoey's will-they-won't-they love interest Chase Matthews.
 Rounding out the cast were Kristin Herrera as Dana Cruz, Christopher Massey as Michael Barret, and Matthew Underwood as Logan Reese.